French tanker Somme: Construction and career

 At the end of 2018, Somme underwent a refit at Brest, returning to service on 5 June 2019.
 In October 2019, Somme was deployed as part of Operation Corymbe, the French naval mission to the Gulf of Guinea, marking the first time a command ship was deployed there.
 During the deployment, Somme participated in the African naval exercise Grand African Nemo with 18 African nations.

 As of late 2021, of the original five Durance-class ships in the French Navy, only Somme and her sister ship Marne remained in service.
 The last two ships were expected to be replaced by the new Jacques Chevallier-class vessels and retire between 2022 and 2025.
 In 2022 it was indicated that Somme would continue in service until 2027 when she is planned to be replaced by the third of the Jacques Chevallier-class support ships, Émile Bertin.

+In October 2025, Somme conducted the first at-sea replenishment of the new frigate Amiral Ronarc'h.